 What kind of a competitor are they?

-- A Direct Competitor is one which offers the same product and services to the same target market as yours.
+- A Direct Competitor is one that offers the same product and services to the same target market as yours.

-- An Indirect Competitor is one who does not have the same products and services but they solve the same problem as your business does.
+- An Indirect Competitor is one who does not have the same products and services but solves the same problem as your business does.

 A replacement competitor offers a service that is wholly different from yours but has the potential to supersede your revenue stream by making your customers spend money on their products instead of what you’re offering.